9 Google Home tips for the bathroom

 With privacy concerns at an all-time high, you might wince at the thought of a Google Home speaker in your bathroom.
 It's the most private room in your house and somewhere you deserve that extra solitude.

 That said, it's difficult to deny how great it is to have Google at your beck and call while you may be otherwise indisposed.
-Here are nine ways Google Home is helpful in the bathroom.
+Here are nine ways Google Home ($129.00 at Dell Home) is helpful in the bathroom.

 Make your own spa

 The most obvious use for a Google Home speaker in your bathroom is music streaming while you shower.
-Showers are undeniably better when paired with music, and even a Google Home Mini has enough oomph to fill the most relaxing part of your day with tunes.
+Showers are undeniably better when paired with music, and even a Google Home Mini ($49.00 at Dell Home) has enough oomph to fill the most relaxing part of your day with tunes.

 One thing to note here is that moisture can damage your speaker, so make sure the bathroom is well ventilated.
 And know that you'd be placing a Google Home speaker in the most moisture-filled room in the house at your own risk.